MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 If you have good connection between branch offices, the recommended mode is Always bypass.

 For example, assume a company has a centralized SIP trunk in Amsterdam, which serves 30 countries and has good connectivity between all these 30 sites and local users.
-There is also a branch in Hungary where a local SBC is deployed.
+There is also a branch in Germany where a local SBC is deployed.

-The SBC in Hungary can be configured in “Always bypass” mode.
-Users, regardless of their location, will connect to the SBC directly through the internal IP address of the SBC (for example from Germany to Hungary, see pictures below for reference).
+The SBC in Germany can be configured in “Always bypass” mode.
+Users, regardless of their location, will connect to the SBC directly through the internal IP address of the SBC (for example from France to Germany; see the diagram below for reference).

 The following describes two scenarios: